cybertraining-dsc/su21-reu-362/project/index.md

 ## 7. Conclusion

+- [ ] the comparision of 3 vs 4 needs to be explained in your paper then you can refer to it in the conclusion as you did, what does 3 vs 4 mean.... why did you do 3 vs 4 and not 3 vs 5?

 The results of the KMeans analysis indicated that a cluster of 3 is better than a cluster of 4.
 Future research would be to use other machine learning algorithms, possibly a supervised learning algotithm, to identify the correlation between the clusters and the four molecular subtypes.

 ## 8. Acknowledgments

+- [ ]  This needs to have a full sentence/paragraph

 - [ ] Gregor guided me through this process
 - [ ] REU Instructors - Carlos Theran, Yohn Jairo, Victor Adankai